-Ann Langley, Ph.D., specializes in working with adults on:
+Ann Langley, Ph.D., specializes in helping adults with:

 - couples with relationship issues